aws-observability/observability-best-practices/docs/en/guides/cost/cost-visualization/cost.md

 # AWS Observability services and Cost

-From mid-market to global enterprises, cloud environments are growing rapidly in size, scope, complexity, and security.
-The divide between business and IT bedevils enterprises in many ways.
-One persistent and growing gap relates to **observability** - *the monitoring and optimization of IT systems*.

-Observability allows you to

-- Monitor systems more effectively
-- Correlate events and trace them back to their cause
-- Enable visibility into the entire architecture

-As you invest in your observability stack, it’s important that you monitor the **cost** of your observability products on a regular basis.
+As you invest in your Observability stack, it’s important that you monitor the **cost** of your observability products on a regular basis.
 This allows you to ensure that you are only incurring the costs you need and that you are not overspending on resources you don't need.

 ## AWS Tools for Cost Optimization